 As part of the Super Tuesday and Super Sunday events, McPhan personally coordinates thousands of volunteers.
 In each event, volunteers count commuter cyclists and active transport users at road and path intersections all over Australia.
 McPhan and Bicycle Network then analyse the resulting data and provide reports to local governments, who use the insights to for urban design, infrastructure planning and ensuring continuous improvement.

 “In the beginning, we started out at a handful of key intersections in Melbourne.
 The events were organised by phone, email and a spreadsheet.
 Analysis and reports were produced entirely by hand, which was feasible for a few dozen sites.
 Demand really started to grow, because we were providing unique and valuable insights to councils.
-As our events crept up to several hundred volunteers, we really began to drown in administration side of the project.
+As our events crept up to several hundred volunteers, we really began to drown in the administrative side of the project.
 Communicating effectively with so many volunteers became an impossible task.
 And after each event, we'd waste months and months grinding out reports.
 It became hard to keep the quality up and delays were upsetting our councils.”

 “Governments want healthy, happy citizens and safer, less-congested roads.
 Our counts give them the evidence to track their active transport improvements and spend their money to get the best outcomes.”